How Retail Industry Data and Geospatial Analysis Are Used to Gain Customer Insights and Drive Growth

 Using a location-based API from your geospatial provider, you can use type-ahead or fast complete tools, to ensure that the client correctly enters the address in an effortless way.
 Costly errors can range from wasting time on the phone to confirm information to delivering to the wrong address.

 Another crucial part of the delivery process is choosing the right store to fulfill the order.
-Failing to choose the right store can result in wrong estimate or longer delivery time and stocking issues, which will ultimately dissatisfy the customer.
-With GIS, it is possible to automate order fulfillment by geocoding the address, locate it into the predefined trade area, or identify the nearest chain store available for delivery, and confirm that the items are in stock at that store.
+Failing to choose the right store can result in the wrong estimate or longer delivery time and stocking issues, which will ultimately dissatisfy the customer.
+With geographic information system (GIS) technology in the retail industry, it is possible to automate order fulfillment by geocoding the address, locating it in the predefined trade area, identifying the nearest chain store available for delivery, and confirming that the items are in stock at that store.

 The easier you can make the transaction for the customer, the more likely they will buy and come back to the site again in the future.